cse110-sp24-group28/cse110-sp24-group28/admin/adr/051124-assign-user-story-milestone-1.md

 - Improved efficiency in development and testing processes
 - Timely completion of tasks, meeting project milestones and deadlines
 - Risk of bottlenecks or delays if dependencies between groups are not managed effectively
+- Can reduce communication between subteams if only focusing on their respective task

 ## Date
 May 11th, 2024